 Two days ago, I began a Christmas story that came from my book Bryson City Seasons.
-Part 1 can be found here and Part 2 here.
+You can read Part 1 here and Part 2 here.
 This is the last of three parts.
 I hope it’s been a Christmas blessing for you and yours:

-Evan’s autopsy report confirmed the pneumonia—but blamed it on a bacterium I had never treated before—Pneumocystis carinii.
+Evan’s autopsy report confirmed pneumonia—but blamed it on a bacterium I had never treated before—Pneumocystis carinii.

 The report also confirmed multi-organ failure and a form of skin cancer—Kaposi’s sarcoma—but said the cancer was confined only to his skin.